dabear/miaomiao-client-swift/README.md

-For technical reasons, this repository has been abandoned and replaced with https://github.com/dabear/LibreTransmitter
+For technical reasons, this repository has been abandoned and replaced with https://github.com/dabear/LibreTransmitter .
+The history of this repo will be kept in github, but decided to start anew with LibreTransmitter